Brisbane Broncos: Emblem and colours

 Traditionally, the colours of the Brisbane Broncos have been maroon, white and gold, which have all long been linked to the history of rugby league in Queensland.
 Initially, the founders of the club favored the official blue and gold colours of Brisbane City Council.
 However, Sydney advertiser John Singleton advised the board that "Queenslanders had been booing players wearing blue for more than three-quarters of a century."
 As a result, the traditional maroon and white colours of Queensland along with gold, symbolizing the Queensland sunshine, were adopted as the club's colours.

 In the inaugural 1988 season, the club's jersey design featured the top third being gold, the middle being alternating hoops of maroon and white and the bottom third being maroon.
 Although this design featured gold strongly, it did not please everyone as the jersey had to differentiate from the maroon and white of Manly-Warringah Sea Eagles and the maroon of the Queensland rugby league team.
 Following a number of design changes in the 1990s including a predominantly white jersey from 1997 to 1998, blue was added to the jersey in 2001 as a minor colour to show the aforementioned historical link with the colours of Brisbane.
 However, this was later dropped from the design in favor of a mainly maroon jersey with gold trim.

 At the 1995 Rugby League World Sevens tournament, the club introduced a new combination of jersey colours – mauve, aqua and white.
 Brisbane Broncos Marketing Manager Shane Edwards stated that it "will become our Sevens strip... but we will never change the Broncos' colours."
 In 2001, following the release of the club's predominantly white with navy-blue and maroon away jersey, the National Rugby League ordered the club to produce a third jersey since the new away jersey clashed with the home jerseys of the Penrith Panthers, Melbourne Storm and New Zealand Warriors.
 An aqua strip using the same design as the jerseys used from 1999 to 2001 was worn, which was much derided by the local media.
 Following two years of public pressure the club dropped the jersey in favor of the design worn against Newcastle in 2003.

 International Sports Clothing became Brisbane's kit provider in October 2016, replacing long-time suppliers Nike.

+In November 2025, the Broncos launched a bold new club identity, putting Brisbane at the forefront and marking the first makeover of the iconic brand in more than 20 years.
+The modern new logo features the iconic Bronco, forward-facing, at its heart, a shield nodding to the original 1988 logo, and the Brisbane River flowing through the mark.
+This rebrand marks only the third in the Club’s 38-year history.